ericshin13/ericshin13/README.md

 ## 🧪 About Me

-- 🏫 Graduate Student in Data Science at University of Notre Dame (Class of 2026)
+- 🏫 Master of Science Graduate in Data Science at University of Notre Dame (Class of 2026)
 - 🎓 B.A. in Mathematical Thinking & Visualization from University of Washington Bothell (Class of 2023)
 - 📚 Background in Statistical Programming, Data Analysis, & Visualization
 - 📊 Skilled in R Programming